 5. Duolingo: Gamified Language Learning

-Duolingo uses short, gamified lessons to support vocabulary and grammar learning in over 40 languages.
-The app includes leaderboards, XP goals, and daily streaks to encourage regular use.
-Its newer plans offer AI-powered conversation practice and grammar feedback.
-Lessons are designed to be quick, making the app suitable for younger learners as well as adults looking for daily language exposure.
+Duolingo uses short, gamified lessons to support vocabulary and language skills in over 40 multiple languages.
+The free version includes leaderboards and daily practice streaks to encourage regular use.
+Its newer plans also offer AI-powered conversation practice and grammar feedback.

 Pricing: